ptrandev/marine-databaser/README.md

 ## 🛫 Quick start

 An official build of the application is not yet available.
-To run the application locally, clone the repository and run the following commands:
+To run the application locally in a development environment, clone the repository and run the following
+commands:

 ```bash
 # Install dependencies